-Where to Eat in the Hudson Valley
+Where to Eat in the Hudson Valley in 2011

 Foodies of all types have discovered the Valley and its wide variety of top-flight restaurants.
 One chef even predicts we’ll soon be vying with California’s Napa Valley as a dining destination.
 Find out what all the buzz is about with these profiles of local eateries